openimis/openimis-fe-core_js/README.md

 - `journalDrawer.pageSize`: page size when loading (historical) mutations (Default: `5`)
 - `AutoSuggestion.limitDisplay`: threshold to limit the number of items in the auto suggestions (adding 'more options...' message), default: 10
 - `AmountInput.currencyPosition`: position of the currency for the AmountInput.
 Choices are `start` and `end` (default: `start`)
+- `menuLeft`: position menu in the Drawer component on the left site of the application